magno2k/tsp/README.md

 # tsp

-Implementação do Traveling Salesperson Problem, usando Força Bruta, Branch And Bound e Algoritmo Genético.
+Implementação do Traveling Salesperson Problem usando Força Bruta, Branch And Bound e Algoritmo Genético.